travis-ci/travis.rb/README.md

             --debug                      show API requests
-        -X, --enterprise [NAME]          use enterprise setup (optionally takes name for multiple setups) -r, --repo SLUG                  repository to use (will try to detect from current git clone) -d, --delete                     delete listed caches
+        -X, --enterprise [NAME]          use enterprise setup (optionally takes name for multiple setups) -r, --repo SLUG                  repository to use (will try to detect from current git clone) -R, --store-repo SLUG            like --repo, but remembers value for current directory -d, --delete                     delete listed caches
         -b, --branch BRANCH              only list/delete caches on given branch -m, --match STRING               only list/delete caches where slug matches given string